xvanov/unitree-g1-robot/docs/sprint-artifacts/1-3-slam-core.md

 ### Performance Optimization Notes (Post-MVP)

-1. **Trajectory step size:** Currently 0.1m produces ~1850 poses for 10x10m map.
+1. **Trajectory step size:** Currently 0.1m produces ~1629 poses for 10x10m map with 0.5m margins.
 Can increase to 0.2m for 4x faster simulation with minimal accuracy loss.

 2. **Ray tracing parallelism:** Each ray in `update()` is independent.
 Future optimization could process rays in parallel using `std::execution::par`.